ansible-collections/ansible.utils/docs/ansible.utils.to_xml_filter.rst

 Synopsis
 --------
-- This plugin converts the json string to xml.
+- This plugin converts the JSON string to XML.
 - Using the parameters below- ``data|ansible.utils.to_xml``